-High School Improving Discipline By Gamifying Good Behavior
+Improving Discipline In High School By Gamifying Good Behavior

 by TeachThought Staff

-By rewarding students for positive behavior, Kentucky’s Valley High School is transforming its culture—while recognizing students who do the right thing.
+By rewarding students for positive behavior, Kentucky’s Valley High School is attempting to transform its culture by recognizing students who do the right thing.

 It’s not often that school leaders see immediate, tangible results from new initiatives they try out in the middle of a school year.
 But that’s exactly what happened at Valley High School in Louisville, Ky., this past year when administrators began using a new behavior management platform to encourage more positive student conduct.